 Materials Characterization and Component Complexity

 Microelectronic failure can be caused by many factors at any stage of the chip and component fabrication process.
-Some devices manufactured today not only use nano materials but consist of multiple metal levels requiring hundreds of sequenced processing steps.
+Some devices manufactured today not only use nano materials, but consist of multiple metal layers requiring hundreds of sequenced processing steps.
+RJ Lee Group’s experts:

 - Perform raw materials testing